 Child Custody & Support in North Carolina

-In North Carolina, you and your spouse can decide on child custody, which is why it’s a lot better if both parents can reach an agreement on child custody and support.
-The agreed terms of child custody and support can be added to the separation agreement which is binding on both parties when signed.
+In North Carolina, you and your spouse can decide on custody, which is why it’s a lot better if both parents can reach an agreement on child custody and support.
+The agreed terms of child custody and support can be drafted as a consent order and signed by a judge or it can be included in the separation agreement if the agreement is going to be filed with the court as part of the divorce.
 If both spouses can reach a support agreement, it’s not necessary to go to court.

 NC Child Custody Trial